Renyin-Zhang/Trove/README.md

 ## Trove-file Format

 * Filenames stored in the trove-file are absolute pathnames.
-* To reduce the size of the trove-file, each indexed word and each absolute filename should ideally be stored only once.
+* To reduce the size of the trove-file, each indexed word and each absolute filename is stored only once.
-* The trove-file may, but does not have to be, a text-file.
+* The trove-file is a text-file.

 ## Note
 The default name of the trove-file is /tmp/trove, and the default minimum length of each indexed word is 4.
 Each trove-file must be stored on, and read from, disk using the `/usr/bin/gzip` and `/usr/bin/zcat` utilities.
 Debug printing is allowed in your submitted program, but it should be indented with one or more space or tab characters.